The CC Lab is hiring an Analyst!

 Communication:

-Prepare regular reports, memos, presentations, and publications for both internal and external audiences.
+Prepare regular reports, memos, presentations, and other publications for both internal and external audiences.

 Carbon Removal and Containment Expertise:

-Stay informed about the latest developments in climate news, policy, carbon containment technologies, carbon market methodologies, and best practices.
+Build and share knowledge about the latest developments in climate news, policy, carbon containment technologies, carbon market methodologies and dynamics, and best practices.

 Strategy and Impact:

-Contribute to developing carbon containment strategies that help meet CC Lab goals.
+Contribute to developing project strategies that help meet CC Lab goals.

-Gathering data to support the CC Lab in measuring and communicating impact.
+Gather data to support the CC Lab in measuring and communicating our impact.

-Engage with regional and local communities and stakeholders to raise awareness about carbon containment initiatives and their importance in addressing climate change.
+Engage with the regional and local community and stakeholders to raise awareness about carbon containment initiatives and their importance in addressing climate change.

 CC Lab Operations and Culture-building:

-Support the CC Lab with various operational and culture-building tasks such as helping to organize offsite meetings and retreats, organizing field trips and site visits, keeping track of contacts, scheduling team and project meetings, and assisting with intern recruiting and mentoring.
+Support the CC Lab with various operational and culture-building tasks such as helping to organize offsite meetings and retreats, organizing field trips and site visits, keeping track of contacts, and scheduling team and project meetings.

 Travel:

-Our teams may require travel to field sites, conferences, and meetings.
+Travel to field sites, conferences, and meetings to support project objectives.
 We expect that this position will require 2-4 weeks of travel per year.

-Bachelor’s degree in a relevant field, preferably in fields related to climate science, geosciences, engineering, economics, policy analysis, and data science.
+Bachelor’s degree in a relevant field, preferably in fields related to environmental/climate science, engineering, economics, geosciences, data science, or related disciplines.

 Exceptional verbal and written communication skills.